jackweatherford/RandPath/README.md

 # RandPath
-Generates a random continuous path with no intersections
+Draws a randomly generated path with no intersections and saves it as a .png image